 “Yes, they are going.
 Do you know,” Dance says, “who I am?”

 The wrapped figure twists painfully to face him.
 “Yob tvoyu mat.”
 Hyphen grunts.
 “Yes, I know who you are, you bastard.
 I see pictures.”

 “Can you be calm?”
 Dance watches his twin take a deep breath.
 There’s something setting his teeth on edge, like a sound that makes his teeth hurt.
 Even as Hyphen slows down, the… sound, very high, nearly inaudible, gets shriller and more painful.
 Dance takes a few steps to the side.
 Then a few more, and as he comes around the struggling figure, the sound sharpens.
 When the man turns, all the noises shift with him.
 It’s the other naga’s power box, Dance realises, and the whole world lurches with the sudden twist of fear.

 Dance gives a little showman’s flourish with the tail, and extends his hands to the crowd.
 “Would you mind moving back, please?
-For your safety, you understand.
-We don’t want any accidents, do we?”
+For your safety, please.
+There could be an accident.”

 “What’s up?”
 Emma asks him while people are distracted, jostling.
 They’ve cleared maybe three more feet of space.
 It’s a joke.
 He can’t get enough room to turn around in a fight, let alone keep them safe, or use his canopy.
 He’s going to need it.

 “I’m going to drain his power down before he blows us all up,” Dance says, as patiently as he can.